linsomniac/spotify_to_ytmusic/README.md

 This will save your playlists and liked songs into the file "playlists.json".

 ### Reverse your playlists - Tab 2

 As mentionned below, the original program adds the songs in the 'wrong' order.
 That's a feature I don't like, so I created a script to reverse them.
 It seems to be reliable, but if you find anything weird, please open an issue.
 It creates a backup of the original file just in case anyway.

 Example: `python3 .\reverse_playlist.py ./playlists.json -r`

 ### Import Your Liked Songs - Tab 3

-#### Click the `import` button, and wait until it finished and switched to the next tab.
+#### Click the `import` button, and wait until it finished and switched to the next tab

 It will go through your Spotify liked songs, and like them on YTMusic.
 It will display the song from spotify and then the song that it found on YTMusic that it is liking.
 I've spot-checked my songs and it seems to be doing a good job of matching YTMusic songs with Spotify.
 So far I haven't seen a single failure across a couple hundread songs, but more esoteric titles it may have issues with.

 ### List Your Playlists - Tab 4

-#### Click the `list` button, and wait until it finished and switched to the next tab.
+#### Click the `list` button, and wait until it finished and switched to the next tab

 This will list the playlists you have on both Spotify and YTMusic, so you can individually copy them.